 Quadriplegia refers to paralysis of all four limbs and its victims suffer loss of movement and sensation, inability to work or perform daily tasks, and personal freedom.
 Adding another dimension to the trauma of a quadriplegia injury, it is often the result of an injury in which someone was at fault.

 While money does not solve a problem like quadriplegia, there are treatments and medical devices that can improve the life of someone suffering from paralysis – but these are often extremely expensive.
 A caring and dedicated quadriplegic injury lawyer knows how to develop a case and maximize recovery against negligent defendants in order to improve a victim’s life as much as possible.
-Bart Bernard Personal Injury Law Firm helps Louisiana families recover from these devastating events.
+Bart Bernard Injury Lawyers helps Louisiana families recover from these devastating events.

 A quadriplegia injury occurs when the spinal cord is severely injured at the neck, at the C1-C7 region.
 The injury impedes communication between the brain and the limbs.
 Depending on the exact position and severity of the damage, someone suffering from quadriplegia may or may not be able to move their neck or breathe without difficulty.

 Some of the effects of quadriplegia are obvious – the inability to walk or use one’s hands, for example.
 But there are many less obvious but just as serious problems as well, including loss of bladder and bower control; breathing problems; burns, bed sores, and other injuries that are not felt due to lack of sensation; and blood clots.
 Skilled nursing care is necessary to prevent complications from these and other quadriplegia-related problems.

 Quadriplegia is most often caused by a physical injury.
 Less commonly, it is caused by other medical conditions like a stroke, a nerve disease, Bell’s palsy, or Guillain-Barre syndrome.